 African people have been present in Aotearoa via organised migration policies for 60 years (in 2020).
 Most arriving post WWII.
 The first organised programme started with the S.C.A.A.P (Special Commonwealth African Assistance Plan scholars).
 International students from African commonwealth countries who came to New Zealand between 1960 to around 1972.
 Sadly, there is very little documentation or captured history about all of those students, but their legacy & descendants live on in New Zealand.
 The Blackhouse with the use of media & music seeks to contribute to the documentation by telling our African Aotearoa stories.

-We have more recently grown into a diverse community, in some areas two generations deep in other areas only one generation deep.
-However we are often not recognised as having been here for that amount of time.
-Many today are born in Aotearoa or arrived here as toddlers, tweens or teenagers.
-All with many different and varied stories that need to be added to the history of Aotearoa archives.
+Our diverse community over the last 40 years has more recently grown into a diverse community of roughly 16000+ people across Aotearoa.
+In some of our African communities some families are 2 & 3 generations deep, in other areas only one generation deep.
+However we are often not recognised as having been here for any significant amount of time.
+Many African NZers have arrived here as toddlers or teenagers or born here today.
+All with different or varied backgrounds & experiences in NZ but with that shared heritage & connection to Aotearoa.
+Their stories also need to be added to the multicultural historical archives of Aotearoa archives.

 The Blackhouse seeks to document our community, at all these intersections.
 We do a live show with guests from our diverse communities, endeavouring to make space for their voices telling their stories about their projects, their business enterprises, their career aspirations, & their concerns about the future because The Blackhouse is also their space.
 Everyone has a story to tell, but all too often, as everyday African heritage people, we have felt invisible, marginalised & shut out from the mainstream cacophony.of Aotearoa life.
 These are the stories we seek to discover & explore & make them a part of the fabric of Aotearoa's multiculturally rich tapestry.